 Montgomery County might be known for its affluence, but this community has many affordable options.
-You like city life?
+Do you like city life?
 There are suburbs in the county that hug the border of the nation’s capital.
-Want to live around farms, parks, and lakes?
+Do you want to live around farms, parks, and lakes?
 You can do that too.

 In an area that many media personalities and other luminaries call home, there’s still room for the average 9-to-5 worker looking to spend money wisely.

 This city is one of the only areas in the region with urbanity, suburban sprawl, and agrarian green all rolled into one community.
 As one of the region’s largest suburbs, Silver Spring is home to a massive, diverse public school network.

 While the suburb does include some neighborhoods with spacious single-family homes priced in the high $900s, Silver Spring also has affordable options in the form of condos, townhomes, and fixer-uppers.
 Current listings range from below $100k for condos and attached homes to nearly $2 million for a picturesque estate.